bit2ben/note/linux-basics-for-hackers.md

 * sources.list file
 * Installing software with git(very important)
   * git clone website
-  * Following the readme file to make program
+  * Following the readme file to make program.
+### Permissions
+ * Checking permissions:ls -l
+ * Changing permissions:chmod
+   * changing permissions with decimal notation
+   * changing permissions with decimal UGO(user,group and others)
+ * Umask
+   * In Debian systems,the umask is preconfigured to 0022
+   * To change the umask value for a user,edit the file /home/username/.profile